Grapefruit Margaritas with Chipotle Chili Salt and Lime

 There is only happiness, and Vegetable Fajita Salad, and Grapefruit Margaritas with Chipotle Chile Salt and Lime…

-The combination of fresh pink grapefruit and lime juices, good tequila, and agave is truly a beautiful thing.
+The combination of fresh pink grapefruit and lime juices, tequila, and agave is truly a beautiful thing.
 And the chipotle chile salt with lime zest, inspired by a recent trip to Mission Cantina, is a serious game changer.
 The kick of heat from the chile powder enhances the tart-sweetness of the margarita, and each sip is somehow spicy, smoky, and refreshing all at the same time.
 It’s magical.
 I’m considering making Grapefruit Margaritas my signature drink.

 Full disclosure, these are some pretty stiff margs.
-I believe in strong drinks, but if you happen to be a pussy prefer a less boozy cocktail, just scale back the tequila in the recipe by an ounce.
+I believe in strong drinks, but if you happen to prefer a less boozy cocktail, just scale back the tequila in the recipe by an ounce.
 Oh, and I highly recommend dressing these up with a splash of Prosecco or Champagne for special occasions.
 Sparkling margaritas are very fancy.